braymaekers/ngdw-etl/ETL_TO_DO.md

 ## File Logging Level
-* File logging is not controlled by variable, it is set on the job entry that triggers file logging
+* File logging is not controlled by variable, it is set on the job entry that triggers file logging `What we can control are 2 things:
+-	For DB logging: we can say for which work units we want to do this: job, transformation, channel, step, job entry.
+For the ETL framework to work we need job logging.
+All others are optional.
+If the ETL Test Coverage solution will be used, at least step + channel is also required.
+-	 For File logging: we can control the level (so the verbosity) + our ETL writes custom message to the log, we can control from what level they are shown as well)
+`

 ## Applying all development conventions to the ETL framework
 * colored notes in the jobs and transformations
 * naming conventions
 * variable name: only the ones from the framework do not have V_, all others do --> this is how I applied it, but might not be written down in dev-guidelines

+## Log table housekeeping job
+* Remove logging lines older than x days
+* Check how the batch_id gets generated, if it is max+1, we cannot truncate the table, but should only delete old lines

 # SAMPLE jb_product-instrument_core.kjb (core/content-pdi)
 * Core example for acquisition table product